A SCENT JOURNEY: MOOOI’S EXTINCT PLANTS

 Plants are rich in scents that seduce, dazzle, and hypnotise.
 Over the past century, a numerous varieties of wild plants went into extinction.
 As this happens, complete ecological systems and extraordinary scents disappear.
 Even though most extinct plants will never return, some can reappear with the help of humans: all it takes is a bit of curiosity and a great sense of luck.

-Our new collection of Room Fragrances is made from natural ingredients and adds a rich doses of aromatic beauty to modern environments.
+Our new collection of room sprays is made from natural ingredients and adds a rich doses of aromatic beauty to modern environments.
 The scents of petals with colourful tints of exotic rainforests, and scents that change their course after being released into the air, will populate new sensorial experiences and stories.

 ‘Extinct Plants: Calli Papayan’ Room Fragrance